 - 1. Set the VLAN to Voice VLAN

 - 2. Add a voice equipment to Voice VLAN

 - 3. Enable the Voice VLAN on the port

 1. Configure the VLAN to Voice VLAN

+Command Explanation

+Global Mode

-Command Explanation Global Mode voice-vlan vlan < vlan-id > Set/cancel the VLAN as a Voice VLAN no voice-vlan Corcance the VEAN as a Voice VEAN
+voice-vlan vlan < vlan-id > no voice-vlan Set/cancel the VLAN as a Voice VLAN

 2. Add a Voice equipment to a Voice VLAN